Complete Characterization of Entanglement Embezzlement: State conversions with LOCC

 If $\xi\in \pure(AB)$ is separable and $\psi$, $\varphi$ are not,

-\end{theorem} This theorem provides a closed formula for the star conversion distance, since the maximization in Eq.~\eqref{eq:closeddist} is over a finite set with at most $d = \A{A} = \A{B}$ elements.
-Given the Schmidt coefficients of $\psi$ and $\varphi$, computing these elements, i.e., the difference of Ky Fan norms is straightforward.
-Numerical evaluation of $d_\star(\psi \to \varphi)$ can thus be done algorithmically, whilst in general, an optimization over $\locc$ as in $d(\psi \to \varphi)$ is infeasible.
+\end{theorem} This theorem provides, to the best of our knowledge, the first algorithm to compute a conversion distance in LOCC with a finite number of steps.
+Indeed, if $\psi$, $\varphi$, and their Schmidt coefficients are known, then one can compute $T_\star(\psi \to \varphi)$ using a finite memory, and a finite (perhaps very large) number of operations (additions or subtractions).
+This is not the case for the other conversion distances because they require a minimization over LOCC, which is in general unfeasible.
 The second part of the theorem shows that any entangled state is more useful in the approximation of all other entangled states than any separable state.

-Whilst Theorem~\ref{th:closeddist} may be of independent interest, we discuss in the following how it yields new results concerning the embezzlement of entanglement.
+Whilst Theorem~\ref{th:closeddist} is of independent interest, for example in the characterization of entanglement distillation and dilution~\cite{TFG23}, we discuss in the following how it yields new results concerning the embezzlement of entanglement.
+When referring to the conversion distance and star conversion distance, we will thus refer to the versions based on the trace distance from here on.